greg-hellings/dnszone/README.md

 Overview
 --------

+This package is forked from [Easyzone](https://bitbucket.org/chrismiles/easyzone), created by Chris Miles.
+I have forked it to include bugfixes for installation and also to update the package for compatibility with Python 3.

 DNSZone is a package to manage the common record types of a zone file, including SOA records.
 This module sits on top of the dnspython package and provides a higher level abstraction